ikzelf/zbxora/README.md

   zbxora[query,,,status]
   - 0 ⇒ OK

+For your convenience, just run valuemapping_oracle.sql, if your zabbix lives in an Oracle database.

 # Warning:
 Use the code at your own risk.
 It is tested and seems to be functional.
 Use an account with the least required privileges, both on OS as on database leven.